Find Affordable College Courses

 539 Yearly Graduations

-Southern New Hampshire University tops the list of the most popular school in the U.S. for English language and literature majors who are seeking their master's degree.
+The most popular school in the United States for english language & literature students seekinga master's degree is Southern New Hampshire University.
 Each year, around 134,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-During the 2020-2021 academic year, 539 people received their master's degree in English language and literature from SNHU.
-Of these students, 74% were women and 20% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $15,450 per year, while in-state graduate students, on average, pay $19,467 per year.
+During the most recent year for which we have data, 539 people received their master's degree in english language & literature from SNHU.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+Those who complete their master's degree in english language & literature at Southern New Hampshire University make a median salary of 43,520.

 #2